marcus-deans/Chess-Game/doc/DESIGN.md

 which will allow for the user to visually specify all of their preferences including those currently specified from the sim files themselves.
 We also want to add social features for user score counting as well as adding additional profile functionality such as profile pictures.

+On the board side, one feature I wish was implemented was implementing win conditions reflectively so that it would be much easier for the user to add new win conditions to the game.
+Right now, the program uses if statements to check the win condition, but if reflection were used, it would make it much easier to change how the game is won.
+For example, rather than trying to capture the king, the game could be won by having a pawn reach the other side.